centminmod/centminmod-valkey/readme.md

 Centmin Mod installation of Valkey as alternative drop in replacement for Redis server.

-Assumption is that Centmin Mod default installed Redis server is in place first.
+Assumption is that Centmin Mod default installed Redis server is in place first and you're using AlmaLinux or Rocky Linux.

 ## Check available Valkey YUM packages in EPEL repo